 - use of a personal vehicle - total km x Youth Science Canada approved rate (maximum of approximately 500 km each way and 1 vehicle per 3 or fewer CWSF participants)

 - other surface travel expenses approved in advance by Youth Science Canada.

-5.2 Regions designated for surface travel may not claim the following:
+7.2 Regions designated for surface travel may not claim meals and/or overnight accommodations.

-5.3 A region’s total surface travel claim shall not exceed the cost of commercial surface or air travel for the region, as determined by Youth Science Canada.
+7.3 A region’s total surface travel claim shall not exceed the cost of commercial surface or air travel for the region, as determined by Youth Science Canada.

-5.4 Regions electing to make their own travel arrangements without written approval from Youth Science Canada shall not be eligible to claim expenses and shall be responsible to Youth Science Canada for all costs associated with unused travel.
+7.4 Regions electing to make their own travel arrangements without written approval from Youth Science Canada shall not be eligible to claim expenses and shall be responsible to Youth Science Canada for all costs associated with unused travel.

 8 Project Shipping

 8.1 Regions are responsible for the shipping of any project materials that cannot be transported in baggage or as hand luggage.
 Fees associated with shipping are not covered under the Equalized Travel Plan.